 Happiness is an Inside Job

 Happiness.
 It’s our constitutional right to pursue it, but what exactly is it?
-Most people associate it with mildly continuous feeling of joy, but it’s closer to state of contentment in which one is okay with life as it is.
+Most people associate it with a mildly continuous feeling of joy, but it’s closer to a state of contentment in which one is okay with life as it is.
 It’s less a feeling and more a by-product of how we live.

 By taking a breath and invoking curiosity, even the tiniest bit, we can learn how to find calm in moments of discomfort.
 In this way, cultivating well-being is a like a spiritual journey of acceptance.
 It takes compassion and strength to see ourselves clearly.
 The process of transformation begins when we let go of judgment.